THE TOWNSHIP OF MAHWAH

 ARTICLE XXXVI - PROMOTIONS AND TRANSFERS

 Temporary job openings are defined as a job which is vacated due to vacation, illness, accident, authorized leave of absence or other similar reasons.
 Temporary job openings will be filled at the discretion of the Township by seniority with people from within the Bargaining Unit.
-Employees working within a temporary job opening shall receive a $40.00 per day increase for all time worked over fifteen (15) work days and must receive the prior approval of the Township Administrator.
+Employees working within a temporary job opening shall receive a five (5%) percent wage increase for all time worked over thirty (30) days and must receive the prior approval of the Township Administrator.

-B. Continuous service shall be calculated from initial employment or reemployment following a break in service.
+B. Continuous service shall be calculated from the date of first (1st) employment or re-employment following a break in continuous service in accordance with Paragraph C below.

 ARTICLE XXXVIII - LAY OFF, BUMPING AND RECALL